home espresoo machine guide

 Before you start brewing, it's essential to understand the key components of your espresso machine and the language used to describe each part:

-You place the ground coffee in the handle and basket assembly.
-It locks into the coffee machine and is removable.
+You place the ground coffee inside the portafilter handle and basket.
+This locks into the coffee machine and is removable after you've completed your espresso.
 It's the item you'll see me holding in the photo below 👇

 Group Head

-The part of the machine where the portafilter locks into and hot water is then dispensed, pouring over the coffee.
+The part of the machine where the portafilter locks into and hot water is then dispensed from, pouring over the coffee.

 Water Tank